 Three is unique in that it offers reasonably priced ‘all you can eat’ data bundles.
 That’s right, unlimited data.
 If you can afford it, you can get the best handsets in the land with unlimited Internet access.

-Plus, even if you don't choose an all-you-can-eat package, you'll be able to stream shows from Netflix, TVPlayer, Dave and History Channel, and songs drom Deezer and SoundCloud infinitely without it counting towards your data allowance.
+Plus, even if you don't choose an all-you-can-eat package, you'll be able to stream shows from Netflix, TVPlayer, Dave and History Channel, and songs from Deezer, Apple Music and SoundCloud infinitely without it counting towards your data allowance with the Go Binge feature.

 Pay as you go rates are also pretty decent if you don’t need as much data, minutes or texts.
 Three unsuccessfully attempted to buy O2, and the fact it didn’t is good for the mobile market.
 More competition means better prices for you the consumer.